baxter-flowers/recorder/README.md

 ```
 The default records left_gripper, right_gripper (in frames.json), left_hand_camera (left.avi) and right_hand_camera (right.avi).
 It may also record other sources, assuming that their dependencies are installed and have started publishing:
-- Any other frame published on /tf (feature `frames`, just update the file [`frames.yaml`](config/frames.yaml and add the name of the new frames to record)
+- Any other frame published on /tf (feature `frames`, just update the file [`frames.yaml`](config/frames.yaml) and add the name of the new frames to record
 - Kinect RGB (feature `kinect`, assuming that openni_launch is publishing with the default camera name "camera")
 - Kinect Depth (feature `depth`)
 - Head camera (feature `head`, provided by an external webcam, this CANNOT be Baxter's camera since only 2 cameras can be opened at the same time)